EmilHvitfeldt/smltar/docs/02_tokenization.md

 Now we have 1020 separate paragraphs we can analyze.
 Similarly, we could go a step further to split these chapters into sentences, lines, or words.

 It can be useful to be able to reshape text data to get a different observational unit.
-As an example, if you wanted to build a sentiment classifier that would classify sentences as hostile or not, then you need to work with and train your model on sentences of text.
-Turning pages or paragraphs into sentences is a necessary step in your workflow.
+As an example, if you wanted to build a sentiment classifier that would classify sentences as hostile or not, then you need to work with and train your model on sentences of text.\index{sentiment classifier} Turning pages or paragraphs into sentences is a necessary step in your workflow.

 Let us look at how we can turn `the_fir_tree` from a "one line per element" vector to a "one sentence per element". `the_fir_tree` comes as a vector so we start by using `paste()` to combine the lines back together.
 We use a space as the separator and then we pass it to the `tokenize_sentences()` function from the tokenizers package which will perform sentence splitting.